abhay-kum/text_extraction/README.md

 #getting text in image

-i have done following processes:
+I have done following processes:

 step 1:
         for reading the image and preprocessing using opencv